 If this is the first time you participate in the amazing game called Fantasy Premier League and wondering how to play FPL, you will find this ultimate guide for beginners helpful.
+It aims to provide a comprehensive understanding of what Fantasy Premier League is and how it works.

 Let’s jump to it.